easyt0re/piecewiseLinearModel/README.md

 according to results, most tests were done with step

-datalogging was grouped by mux for better naming
+data-logging was grouped by mux for better naming

 there was still a "zero alignment problem" across models

 TODO: patch this in later implementations b/c it's not that important

 ## tried different things to understand and verify the models
-though tried different things with input, the dominant factor seemed to be "average amplitude" if under same amout of simulation time
+though tried different things with input, the dominant factor seemed to be "average amplitude" if under same amount of simulation time

 at first, all tests were done with a simulation time of 1 s and a delay of 0.2 s in the beginning